Cooops/Comp-Sci-Fundamentals/README.md

 * ES (ECMAScript) is actually the blueprint convention that JavaScript is based on, and it was created to standardize JavaScript <a href="https://www.youtube.com/watch?v=9A_jkh2AKR8">source</a>.

+* In JavaScript you can increment by using `variable++` and decrement with `variable--`.
+This will return the current value and then increment it afterwords.
+If we want to the variable before returning it, we simply have to denote the increments and decrements in the reverse fashion: `++variable` and `--variable`, respectively.

 * The primary package manager is `npm` (akin to `pip`).

 * Babel converts your JavaScript into EMCAScript 2015 syntax and beyond.